Montana Renewable Energy Projects

 The project provides about 8% of NorthWestern Energy’s electricity needs, a significant step towards obtaining 15% renewable energy by 2015 required by Montana’s Renewable Energy Standard.

 Judith Gap is not only clean, but it has proven to be a low-cost resource.
 In fact, the total cost of power from the facility (including wind integration and firming costs) is cheaper than any alternative available to NorthWestern (excluding energy efficiency and conservation).
-See the graph below, by the Montana Public Service Commission:
+See the graph below with data pulled from a report by the Montana Public Service Commission:

 Montana Renewable Energy Projects: Turnbull Hydro, LLC.